 Fela Kuti - see artist discography

-Femi Kuti "Shoki Shoki" (MCA/Barclay France, 2000)
+Femi Kuti "Shoki Shoki" (MCA/Barclay Records, 2000)

 Nigerian bandleader Fela Kuti's son weighs in with a sharp, no-nonsense pop release.
 This starts off with the dynamic, aggressive, and irresistible "Truth Don Die", a lightly political dance tune with a hyperactive beat that just won't quit.
 The rest of the album mellows down pretty quickly, dipping into lite jazz motifs from time to time.
 Overall, though, I'd say Femi has got the goods to take over where the old man left off.
 Definitely worth checking out.

-Femi Kuti "Shoki Remixed" (Nuphonic, 2000)
+Femi Kuti "Shoki Remixed" (Nuphonic Records, 2000)

-Femi Kuti "Fight To Win" (MCA/Barclay France, 2001)
+Femi Kuti "Fight To Win" (MCA/Barclay Records, 2001)

 This disc delves deeper into "world beat" crossover territory...
 When the band is blazing away, it's tight, compact and compelling.
 But a few touches -- a chord change here, a production twist there -- may raise warning flags for a few listeners.
-Also, the decision to sing the songs in English may be a drawback, both because Femi seems uneasy with the rhythm of the language, and because the baldness of his revolutionary politics comes off as belaboured and a bit flat aesthetically -- distracting, overall.
+Also, the decision to sing the songs in English may be a drawback, both because Femi seems uneasy with the rhythm of the language, and because the baldness of his revolutionary politics comes off as belabored and a bit flat aesthetically -- distracting, overall.
 But for those of us looking for a funky soundtrack to the revolution that will not be televised, this could certainly fill the bill.
 Not my cup of tea, but Fela/Femi fans should find plenty here to keep them happy.

-Femi Kuti "Africa Shrine" (P-Vine, 2004)
+Femi Kuti "Africa Shrine" (P-Vine Records, 2004)

 Femi Kuti "Live At The Shrine" (Deluxe Edition DVD) (Universal, Palm Pictures, 2005)